 R. Armstrong began the presentation by stating that the Federal Highway Administration has agreed with the I-84 Hartford Project Team's determination to eliminate Alternatives 2 and 4, the elevated and tunneled highways, from further consideration.
 The Level 1 Screening recommendations are now being reviewed by the Cooperating and Participating Agencies for concurrence.
-He explained that the Level 2 Screening process would likely result in a reasonable range of two or three variations of Alternative 3, the lowered highway, for consideration in the Environmental Impact Statement (EIS).
+He explained that the Level 2 Screening process would likely result in a reasonable range of two or three variations of Alternative 3, the lowered highway, for consideration in the Environmental Impact Statement (EIS), along with the no-build, Alternative 1, that must be included by law.